 Digital processing systems have interfaces to the analog world-audio and video interfaces, interfaces to magnetic and optical storage media, and interfaces to wired or wireless transmission media.
-The analog world meets digital processing at the ADC, where continuous-time and continuous-amplitude analog signals are converted to discrete-time (sampled) and discrete-amplitude (quantized).
+The analog world meets digital processing at the analog-to-digital converter (ADC), where continuous-time and continuous-amplitude analog signals are converted to discrete-time (sampled) and discrete-amplitude (quantized).
 The ADC is therefore a useful vehicle for identifying advantages and limitations of future technologies with respect to system integration.
 It is also the most prominent and widely used mixed-signal circuit in today's integrated mixed-signal circuit design.